AlbertBall/railway-dot-exe/README.md

 3. Unrestricted routes:  set from most types of track element to other track elements in any direction.
 The route is cleared as trains pass

 In addition trains will run on track that has no route set, but they are then much more vulnerable to derailments and crashes.

+Signalling can be two, three or four-aspect, and ground signals are also available.

 Although the program is fully usable now, there remains great potential for further development.
 Some ideas include: